dseguy/changedBehavior/behavior/aliasReplace.rst

 ______
 .. code-block:: output

-   PHP Fatal error:  Cannot use y as xBefore because the name is already in use in /codes/aliasReplace.php on line 10
+   PHP Fatal error:  Cannot use y as xBefore because the name is already in use s/aliasReplace.php on line 10

-   Fatal error: Cannot use y as xBefore because the name is already in use in /codes/aliasReplace.php on line 10
+   Fatal error: Cannot use y as xBefore because the name is already in use s/aliasReplace.php on line 10

 After